-- (a) If the player next in turn elects to play the next stroke: - (i) they may nominate any ball as the ball on, but a free ball cannot be the ball on; - (ii) any nominated free ball shall be regarded as, and acquire the value of, the ball on except that, if potted, it shall then be spotted. - (b) It is a foul if the cue-ball should: - (i) fail to hit the nominated free ball first unless it was hit simultaneously with a ball on; or - (ii) after a non-scoring stroke, be snookered on all Reds or the ball on by the nominated free ball, except when the Pink and Black are the only object balls remaining on the table.
+- (a) If the player next in turn elects to play the next stroke: - they may nominate any ball as the ball on, but a free ball cannot be the ball on; - (ii) any nominated free ball shall be regarded as, and acquire the value of, the ball on except that, if potted, it shall then be spotted. - (b) It is a foul if the cue-ball should: - (i) fail to hit the nominated free ball first unless it was hit simultaneously with a ball on; or - (ii) after a non-scoring stroke, be snookered on all Reds or the ball on by the nominated free ball, except when there are only two object balls remaining on the table i.e. Pink and Black, or Black and one other colour as described in Section 3, Rule 7.

-- (c) If the nominated free ball is potted, it is spotted and the value of the ball on is scored - (d) If a ball on is potted, after the cue-ball hit the nominated free ball first, or simultaneously with a ball on, the ball on is scored and remains off the table. - (e) If both the nominated free ball and a ball on are potted, only the ball on is scored unless it was a Red, when each ball potted is scored.
+- (c) If the nominated free ball is potted, it is spotted and the value of the ball on is scored. - (d) If a ball on is potted, after the cue-ball hit the nominated free ball first, or simultaneously with a ball on, the ball on is scored and remains off the table. - (e) If both the nominated free ball and a ball on are potted, only the ball on is scored unless it was a Red, when each ball potted is scored.
 The nominated free ball is then spotted and the ball on remains off the table. - (f) If the offender is asked to play again, or a request is made by the non-offender for the replacement of the ball(s) (as in Section 3 Rules 10(i), 14(b), 14(e) and 16), the free ball option becomes void.